Great News: Reception

+Critical response

 Great News has received generally positive reviews from critics.
 On Rotten Tomatoes the series has an approval rating of 76% based on 33 reviews, with an average rating of 6.15/10.
 The site's critical consensus reads, "Great News overcomes its familiar trappings with gently subversive humor and a smart cast of talented, likable actors."
 On Metacritic, the series has a score of 67 out of 100, based on 21 critics, indicating "generally favorable reviews".

+In 2018, Great News won the Gracie Award for Outstanding Comedy.